codr7/jalang/README.md

 3
 ```

-Calling a map performs a lookup or update depending on the number of arguments.
+Calling a map returns the value for the specified key (`_` if not found) or updates it depending on the number of arguments.

 ```
   ({'foo:1 'bar:2 'baz:3} 'bar)